Vicente-jpro/vicente-ytech/README.md

 ### Development server

-Navegate to the inside `/vicente-ytech` folder.
+Navegate inside `/vicente-ytech` folder.
 Open your terminal and run this command do create a `jar` file. <br/>

 Execute the jar file by running `java -jar ./target/vicente-ytech-0.0.1-SNAPSHOT.jar` then open your browser `http://localhost:8080/api/`. <br/>